bemtele/bisection_method/README.md

 # bisection_method
-An algorithm to solve non linear equation using the Bisection Method
+A Python algorithm to solve non linear equations using the Bisection Method